Homage to Manjushri.

 - Forms of physical phenomena that are open spaces (mngon-par skabs yod-pa'i gzugs), such as the open spaces between objects that can only be known by mental consciousness, such as distances between oneself and a distant mountain, astronomical distances between stars and microscopic distances between particles.

-- Forms of physical phenomena arising from having properly received them (yang-dag-par blangs-pa-las byung-ba’i gzugs), such as the nonrevealing forms (rnam-par rig-byed ma-yin-pa’i gzugs) of vows.
+- Forms of physical phenomena arising from taking them on (yang-dag-par blangs-pa-las byung-ba’i gzugs), such as the nonrevealing forms (rnam-par rig-byed ma-yin-pa’i gzugs) of vows.
 Nonrevealing forms are subtle forms received only with a strong motivation, but once received on the mental continuum, do not reveal that motivation.
 Sautrantika asserts that nonrevealing forms are only nominal forms of physical phenomena, but that, actually, they are not substantially established and therefore unable to perform any function.

 - Forms of physical phenomena that are totally imaginary (kun-brtags-pa’i gzugs), such as sensory objects in dreams and the conceptually implied objects (zhen-yul) of conceptual cognitions that appear when imagining physical objects such as sights, sounds, smells and so on, or when visualizing the form of a Buddha